rafaelxky/SmartServiceHub/PROJECT_GUIDE.md

 - All variables that must not be public must be on a file ending with .local such as .env.local
 - These are already present on the .gitignore file

+### Controllers
+- Controllers that use GET must return a public DTO of the class
+- Controllers for POST and PUT must use the create DTO of the class
+- Exceptions for admin controller

 ## Technology

 ### Languages